Winter Pool Problems (and How to Avoid Them)

 BONUS TIP: A leaking pool also means you’re losing winter chemicals.
 Test the water regularly, and add more as needed to keep your pool clean and clear through the winter.

 Freezing temperatures are no joke.
 Improperly winterized pools often sustain costly damage in cold temperatures.
-As water freezes, it expands about 9%, which is bad news for water trapped in confined spaces like pipes, skimmers, and pool equipment.
+As water freezes, it expands by about 9%, which spells "bad news" when water gets trapped in confined spaces like pool pipes, skimmers, and pool equipment.
 The increasing pressure caused by water expansion will cause water lines to burst and equipment to crack.
 This damage gets expensive when replacing costly pool equipment and repairing underground lines.

 - Make sure the skimmer(s) and return lines are properly blown out and plugged when closing the pool.
-Skimmers should also have a collapsible skimmer guard, such as a Gizzmo, installed to absorb the pressure from ice expansion.
+Skimmers should also have a collapsible skimmer guard, such as a Gizzmo or SkimGuard, installed to absorb the pressure from ice expansion.

 - Use non-toxic pool antifreeze.
 Even if all return lines are completely free of water, many pool owners like using antifreeze for added protection in case of a failed winter plug.

 - Above ground pools should use an air pillow under the cover, which helps break up surface ice and absorb expansion pressure.
+Don't fill it up all the way, though — leave some room for it to absorb the expansion.
 If it deflates, immediately replace it with a new one.
 Inground pools may also use air pillows, if desired.

 Winter pool care is significantly less intensive than summer maintenance.
 However, it’s equally important.
 We would all like to just throw the cover on and forget about the pool until spring.
 But as you can see, doing so can cause costly damages.